Showing posts with label Arts and Cultural Heritage. Show all posts

 The Cherry Blossoms at David Lam Park

-The spring has sprung.
-It's this time of the year when we experience a renewed season filled with joy as we see flowers blossoming.
+Spring has sprung.
+At this time of year, we experience a renewed season filled with joy as we see flowers blossoming.

 Springtime reminds me of rebirth and reinvigoration.
 We become alive as days become more temperate and people enjoy the outdoors.

 This beautiful season is only complete with witnessing the cherry blossoms festival in Vancouver.
 And so we visit the charming district of Yaletown to celebrate the "Big Picnic" event.
-It's the best time to see the flower in full bloom and when many people gather as friends under the cherry trees.
+It's the best time to see the flowers in full bloom, a sight that never fails to inspire awe, and when many people gather as friends under the cherry trees.
 There are no strangers, but just friends and lovers.

-The Big Picnic and the Cherry Blossoms Festival aim to bring people together from Metro Vancouver to experience a day of fun and excitement.
-There are programs, art exhibits, and workshops for everyone to participate in, learn and enjoy.
+The Big Picnic and the Cherry Blossoms Festival aim to bring people from Metro Vancouver together for fun and excitement.
+There will be programs, art exhibits, and workshops for everyone to participate in, learn from, and enjoy.

 This year's event may have been more significant as people move freely without restrictions.
-The Mask mandate is no longer mandatory, and people see each others' faces.
+The mask mandate is no longer mandatory; people see each other's faces.
 But beyond looks are beautiful smiles, laughter, and joy that brighten the day and lift the mood.

 David Lam Park is a magical experience when people enjoy the hundreds of Akebono cherry trees donated by the 25th Lieutenant Governor of British Columbia, Dr. David Lam, named in his honor.

-There are physical fitness activities like yoga.
-It's a great way of becoming one with nature while relaxing the body and clearing the mind.
-There:s also winning haiku and haiku installations where they connect poems to the cherry trees.
+Physical fitness activities like yoga are available.
+They're a great way of becoming one with nature while relaxing the body and clearing the mind.
+There are also winning haiku and haiku installations that connect poems to cherry trees.

-Seeing families and children enjoy various programs and activities is a good feeling.
-It's good to see more people outdoors and appreciate the wonderful nature in the city's heart.
+It's good to see families and children enjoy various programs and activities.
+It's also good to see more people outdoors and appreciate the wonderful nature in the city's heart.

 ©️ 2022 Del Cusay